-Videos to help Grade 3 students learn how to interpret measurement data from various line plots.
+Videos and solutions to help Grade 3 students learn how to interpret measurement data from various line plots.

 Common Core Standards: 3.MD.4